LinkedIn Algorithm 2026: Definitive Guide to Ranking Factors, Reach, and AI's Role in Content Distribution

 The future of social media algorithms, especially on LinkedIn - is not about gaming systems.
 It’s about alignment!

-Build reputational trust over time
+Build reputational trust and topical authority over time

 If your content is designed to be consumed, discussed, and remembered, the algorithm will amplify it.
+Everything else is noise!